JweiLin/ExperimentsData/README.md

   --no-memory
 ```

-The testcase number is inferred automatically from the final component of
-`--input-dir` (for example, `testcase1`).

 Use `--memory` instead of `--no-memory` to print the process memory statistics.

 > **Note:** `--output-dir` may be the same as another directory, but using a